 Personal Assistance Services Program (PASP)

-- Permanently physically disabled and between the ages of 18-70
+- Be between the ages of 18 and 70

 - Live in the community

 - Be capable of directing and supervising their own services

 - Be employed, preparing for employment through a vocational training program, in school, or actively volunteering in the community for a minimum of 20 hours per month.

 If you are interested in learning more about PASP or applying for the program, contact:

 Or complete the form below: